-On September 28, 2017, the Council of CPA Ontario approved amendments to the Member's Handbook (bylaws, regulations and policies) to conform to the Chartered Professional Accountants of Ontario Act, 2017 (the “Act”) and to remove dated provisions.
-As well, changes were made to clarify student obligations and rights, and to amend firm name requirements.
+On December 6, 2017, the Council of CPA Ontario approved amendments to the Member's Handbook (bylaws, regulations and policies).
 Key changes are listed below.
 For a complete list of all changes please refer to the Member’s Handbook.

 Regulation and Policy Changes

 In order to give proper effect to CPA Ontario's newly signed Mutual Recognition Agreements (MRAs) with several international accounting bodies, amendments were made to Regulation 6-2: Applicant Registration.
 The significant amendments were as follows: